Barrett’s Oesophagus

 If Barrett's oesophagus is found during a gastroscopy and you have the risk factors above, your doctor may recommend regular surveillance.
 This involves repeat gastroscopies every few years to monitor for dysplasia, which indicates early pre-cancerous changes.

 Dr. Rees Cameron is the regional lead for managing Barrett’s oesophagus, especially in cases with dysplasia.
-He is highly skilled in modern surveillance techniques and has the most extensive experience in New Zealand with resecting and eliminating dysplasia and early oesophageal cancer.
+He has developed techniques for more effectively identifying dysplasia, and has the most extensive experience in New Zealand with resecting and eliminating dysplasia and early oesophageal cancer.